SARS-CoV-2 Biological Agent Reference Sheet and Laboratory Guidance

 Inactivation

 All labs working with the inactivated virus are expected to describe the inactivation protocol in their application to the IBC.
-All inactivation methods must be verified within the lab performing the method, after IBC approval.
+All inactivation methods must be verified within the lab performing the method after IBC approval.
 Data from the verification will be made available to EHS Biosafety and the Cornell IBC Chairs for review before work with inactivated materials may proceed.

 Samples for RNA extraction are collected in storage buffers designed to inactivate proteins and preserve the RNA.
-Commonly these buffers often contain detergents, such as SDS, that should inactivate an enveloped virus.
+These buffers often contain detergents, such as SDS, which should inactivate an enveloped virus.
 Data is still being developed and changes frequently.
 Use universal precautions for handling SARS-CoV-2 samples in storage buffers.
 However, inactivation by Trizol has been evaluated for the inactivation of MERS-CoV, SARS-CoV, and SARS-CoV-2.
 When the manufacturer’s instructions are followed, there was no evidence of infectious virus when the results of that lysis were diluted to remove cytotoxic chemicals and added to growing cells.
 Labs will not be asked to validate this method.

-Buffers AVL, ATL, and VXL (all from Qiagen) have all been tested with SARS-CoV-2.
-Both buffer ATL and VXL were capable of inactivating virus with and without BSA added to the solution.
+Buffers AVL, ATL, and VXL (all from Qiagen) have been tested with SARS-CoV-2.
+Both buffer ATL and VXL were capable of inactivating the virus with and without BSA added to the solution.
 Buffer AVL required modification of the manufacturer's protocol.
 Labs using buffer AVL will be asked to validate this method.

-All inactivation methods used need to be included in the submitted MUA and as written standard operating procedures (SOPs).
+All inactivation methods used need to be included in the submitted MUA and written standard operating procedures (SOPs).

-• Personnel must demonstrate proficiency in carrying out the procedure successfully and as written; this proficiency should be documented by the designated principal investigator.
+- Personnel must demonstrate proficiency in carrying out the procedure successfully and as written; this proficiency should be documented by the designated principal investigator.

-• If the lab wishes to use a technique other than the accepted methods described above, they must validate the method before use.
+- If the lab wishes to use a technique other than the accepted methods described above, they must validate the method before use.

-• Any inactivation procedure that requires opening the sample container or has the potential for aerosol creation should take place inside a biosafety cabinet.
+- Any inactivation procedure that requires opening the sample container or has the potential for aerosol creation should take place inside a biosafety cabinet.

-• Before any changes to inactivation methods a new or updated SOP needs to be submitted to EHS Biosafety for risk assessment.
+- Before any changes to inactivation methods, a new or updated SOP needs to be submitted to EHS Biosafety for risk assessment.

 Training